evereux/pycatia/README.rst

 This is alpha software.

 All the test cases and examples work but there will be many issues outside of the test framework.
-The CATIA com interface is huge and I've predominantly only worked / tested on those I can figure out how to use.
+The CATIA com interface is large and I've predominantly wrote tests for those areas I'm familiar.
+Any bugs that exist should be for the most part be quite easy to fix using those methods that do work as a reference.

-The entire framework is now in place for others to contribute so if you know CATIA and python (being already familiar with automation using the more traditional methods will help) please do contribute.
-Bonus points for adding tests too.

 I have limited access to CATIA licences / workbenches.
-Also, there's are many modules that I simply don't know what they do.
+Also, there are many modules that I simply don't know what they do.
 Thus my ability to test and support can be limited.

-All this said many bugs that exist should be for the most part be quite easy to fix using those methods that do work as a reference.
+Any bugs that exist should be for the most part be quite easy to fix using those methods that do work as a reference.